Updated January 20, 2022

 Unvaccinated students and school staff should get tested for COVID-19 at least weekly throughout the school year.
 This recommendation from the Centers for Disease Control and Prevention (CDC) and MDH is based on current levels of community spread across Minnesota.
 Unvaccinated children involved in any extracurricular activities or sports should be tested more frequently.

 Vaccinated students and school staff should get tested if they are experiencing symptoms or were exposed to someone who has COVID-19.
 Testing should be used in addition to other prevention strategies.

-COVID-19 vaccines are not required to attend school in person, but are strongly recommended by the CDC and MDH for eligible students age 12 and above.
+COVID-19 vaccines are not required to attend school in person, but are strongly recommended by the CDC and MDH for eligible students age 5 and above.
 Please consult your personal physician to discuss vaccination for yourself or your child(ren).
-You can visit the Vaccine Connector for more information about COVID-19 vaccine availability.

 We are continuing to follow the Orono School District and CDC guidelines of cleaning and disinfection of our learning spaces throughout the summer.